freeall/load-environment/readme.md

 # load-environment

+A secure way of setting and loading environment variables in your projects.
+In this way source code can always assume that environemt variables have been set and don't need to check which environment it is in.

-Very often have the environment variables for a specific environment in json files named after the environment, e.g. `development.json`, `staging.json`, `production.json`, etc.
+* Put your environment variables into files named after your environment like `development.json`, `staging.json`, `production.json`, etc. These files should be committed into your repository.
+Do *NOT* put sensitive information into those files.

-This module takes whatever is in `process.env.NODE_ENV` and uses that to load the appropriate environment file.
-If `NODE_ENV` is not set it defaults to `development`.

-Before even loading the environment file, it tries to load `local.json`.
-The reason is that in many cases `local.json` would be in `.gitignore` and contain environment variables you are not keen on sharing.

-If the environment file is not found in the current folder it will keep looking in all ancestral folders, similar to the way node loads modules.
+* Sensitive information goes into `local.json`.
+This file should be ignored from your repository.
+Send it around to others by means other than source control.

+* In your non-development environments it is assumed that secrets have been put into environment variables in some other (secure) way.

+`load-environment` works similar to the way `node_modules` works, by moving upwards the folder structure until it reaches the root.
+On the way it loads all `local.json` files.
+It also looks into `process.env.NODE_ENV` and loads files named `${process.env.NODE_ENV}.json`.
+It defaults to `development.json`.

 No environment variables already set will be overwritten.